 I personally like to thin down my cooked oats with little milk and then top it with honey and toppings.

-To make savoury steel cut oats, you can add sausages, cheese, bacon, eggs, chopped vegetables and more.
+To make savory steel cut oats, you can add sausages, cheese, bacon, eggs, chopped vegetables, and more.

 Here are some topping variations

 Apple Cinnamon: Chop an apple.
 Add the chopped apple along with 1/2 teaspoon cinnamon mixed with the water to the pot.
 Or once the oats are cooked.